 WHAT OTHER TESTS WILL I NEED BEFORE THE SURGERY?

-We will need to see you in clinic to assess your symptoms and to perform an examination.
+You will need to see your surgeon in clinic to assess your symptoms and to perform an examination.

 Most patients who have this operation will have an endoscopic (telescope) test on the bowel.
 We will also look at how well the anal sphincter muscle works using ultrasound tests and special X- ray tests that show what happens to your bowel and rectum when you empty your bowels.